 You must ensure that the frame/structural members from the donor vehicles are not branded as non-repairable, which means "parts only."
 You will not be able to obtain an assigned VIN if your vehicle contains serial numbered structural components of a "parts only" vehicle.
-If a donor vehicle was branded "written-off," your composite vehicle must pass the requirements of Alberta's Salvage Vehicle Inspection.
+If a donor vehicle was branded "salvage," your composite vehicle must pass the requirements of Alberta's Salvage Vehicle Inspection.

-Your vehicle must meet the on-highway equipment requirements of Alberta's Traffic Safety Act and Vehicle Equipment Regulation, outlines the requirements for lamps, mudflaps, brakes, speedometer, etc.
+Your vehicle must meet the on-highway equipment requirements of Alberta's Traffic Safety Act and Vehicle Equipment Regulation, which outlines the requirements for lamps, mudflaps, brakes, speedometer, etc.

 You will be held responsible and liable for the design, engineering and safe operation of the vehicle you build.
 Contact your insurance company before building the vehicle to inquire about insurance requirements.